Geologic HistoryTo understand the uniqueness of Crooked Lake, first we must understand how it was formed.

 Crooked Lake is located within a closed basin.
 Except for very infrequent discharges south to Lake Clinch, surface water does not flow into our out of the Crooked Lake watershed.
 Therefore, the biggest influences on water levels and water quality are the activities within the watershed.

 The earliest maps of Central Florida label present day Crooked Lake as Lake Okhakonkonhee.
-This thought to be derived from the Creek Native American words Akhauke (mudhole) and Kunki (crooked) - a crooked lake with many mudholes.
-The first map with Crooked Lake, as it's currently known, was published in 18XX.
+This is thought to be derived from the Creek Native American words Akhauke (mudhole) and Kunki (crooked) - a crooked lake with many mudholes.
+The first map with Crooked Lake, as it's currently known, was published in 1888.

-The eastern and northern shores of Crooked Lake are banked steep rises in elevation, in some places more than 180 feet above the lake.
+The eastern and northern shores of Crooked Lake are banked by steep rises in elevation, in some places more than 180 feet above the lake.
 The western and southern shores, however, are banked by lowlands that can be inundated when water levels rise.
 This led to several confrontations between groups of early settlers in the late 19th and early 20th centuries.
 Ranchers and farmers on the western and southern shores of Crooked Lake began digging ditches to drain the lowlands as early as the 1880s.
 This includes an outfall ditch that drains Crooked Lake south to Lake Clinch when water levels get high.

 In 1922, property owners at the southern end of the lake widened and deepened the outfall ditch, which caused a precipitous drop in the lake level.
 A group of residents immediately obtained a court injunction to prevent the lowering of the lake.
 They also purchased land along the ditch and built an obstruction to stop the flow of water.
 Reportedly, the canal was cleared and obstructed multiple times over the first half of the 20th century.

-At some point in the middle of the 20th century, a permanent control structure was built in the ditch.
+In the middle of the 20th century, a permanent control structure was built in the ditch.
 The concrete weir was constructed with a top elevation of 120.0 feet NGVD 1929.
 Stop logs can be added to the weir to increase the elevation by approximatley 2 feet.
 The control structure and most of the drainage ditch are located on private property.
 As such, the drainage ditch and control structure are not regularly maintained.

 Following the hurricane season in late 2004, water levels in Crooked Lake rose substantially above the control weir elevation.
 This resulted in flooding of low-lying structures along the lake.
 Flow through the drainage ditch was slowed substantially due to vegetation growth and erosion in and around the ditch.
 Following complaints from local residents with low-lying properties, the Polk County Board of County Commissioners performed emergency maintenance on the ditch, clearing vegetation and restoring flow, which quickly brought lake levels down.